brylevkirill/notes/Machine Learning.md

   > "Imagine if back in Newton's day, they were analyzing data from physical random variables with deep neural networks.
 Sure, they might get great prediction accuracy on how far a ball will go given measurements of its weight, initial force/angle, and some other irrelevant variables, but would this really be the best approach to discover all of the useful laws of physics such as f = ma and the conversion from potential to kinetic energy via the gravitational constant?
 Probably not, in fact the predictions might be in some sense "too good" incorporating other confounding effects such as air drag and the shape / spin of the ball which obfuscate the desired law.
 In many settings where an interpretation of what is going on in the data is desired, a clear model is necessary with simple knobs that have clear effects when turned.
 This may also be a requirement not only for human interpretation, but an also AI system which is able to learn and combine facts about the world (rather than only storing the complex functions which represent the relationships between things as inferred by a neural network)."

   Nando de Freitas:
   > "For me there are two types of generalisation, which I will refer to as Symbolic and Connectionist generalisation.
 If we teach a machine to sort sequences of numbers of up to length 10 or 100, we should expect them to sort sequences of length 1000 say.
 Obviously symbolic approaches have no problem with this form of generalisation, but neural nets do poorly.
 On the other hand, neural nets are very good at generalising from data (such as images), but symbolic approaches do poorly here.
-One of the holy grails is to build machines that are capable of both symbolic and connectionist generalisation.
-Neural Programmer Interpreters is a very early step toward this.
-NPI can do symbolic operations such as sorting and addition, but it can also plan by taking images as input and it's able to generalise the plans to different images (e.g. in the NPI car example, the cars are test set cars not seen before)."
+One of the holy grails is to build machines that are capable of both symbolic and connectionist generalisation."

   Christian Szegedy:
   > "The inroads of machine learning will transform all of information technologies.
 Most prominently, the way we program our computers will slowly shift from prescribing how to solve problems to just specifying them and let machines learn to cope with them.
 We could even have them distill their solution to formal procedures akin to our current programs.
 In order to truly get there, the most exciting developments will come from the synergy of currently disjoint areas: the marriage of formal, discrete methods and fuzzy, probabilistic approaches, like deep neural networks."